brucemcclure/gofers/2.deeper_into_go/readme.md

 When a multiple return function is called it returns multiple values which means we need to assign them.
 The blow example is done simultaniously.

 ![](./docs/multiple_assignment2.png)

+---

+### Working with the ioutil package

+This package allows us to write to a new or existing file on our HD.

+`func WriteFile(filename string, data []byte, perm os.FileMode) error`

+`filename string` refers to the name of the file we will be writing to.
+Sype string `data []byte` refers to raw data we want to save.
+A slice of bytes.
+`perm` what permissions should we use to create this file if we need to create it